spectrum4/spectrum4/src/spectrum128k/README.md

 called `test_<something>.sh`.
 This should generate `src/spectrum128k/test_<ROM_routine>[.<chunk>].s` files, with a warning comment at the top of the file that the file is generated.

-## Passing tests

-When the porting of an assembly routine is finished, and its tests pass, the tests can be disabled by moving them to the `passing_tests` subdirectory, in order that they do not get run by default, in order to save time.

-To reenable tests that are in the `passing_tests` subdirectory, simply move them back into this directory.

-Note, in the Github CI, all tests in the `passing_tests` subdirectory are reinstated before calling `docker.sh`, in order to catch unwanted failures that might otherwise go unnoticed.